Four-wave Mixing

 In bulk media, phase matching may also be achieved by using appropriate angles between the beams.

 Phase-matching of four-wave mixing processes is often substantially influenced by nonlinear phase changes (→ Kerr effect) caused by the involved high optical intensities.
-That leads to phase-matching conditions which also involve optical intensities and not only wavenumbers.
+This leads to phase-matching conditions which also involve optical intensities and not only wavenumbers.

 Relevance of Four-wave Mixing